MicrosoftDocs/dynamics365smb-docs/business-central/ui-search-faq.md

 ### Is Tell Me available for all form factors?

 Yes.
-It was introduced on phones and tablets in Business Central 2023 release wave 2, but must be enabled in [Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management) using the **Search for pages and data in the mobile app** switch.
+It was introduced on phones and tablets in Business Central 2023 release wave 2, but must be enabled in [Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management) using the **Feature: Search for pages and data in the mobile app** switch.

 <!-- removed in v20 because of Help pane
 ### Are the documentation results available in any language?